“The High Priestess of Soul” shook audiences up, spoke truth to power, befriended Malcolm X, Elton John and David Bowie, and left an unmatched legacy

 Nina Simone once said, “I want to shake people up so bad that when they leave a nightclub where I performed – I just want them to go to pieces.”

 She got her wish, several thousand times over, during her long musical career.
-Simone may posthumously get her wish again, as she is among those being considered for induction into the Rock & Roll Hall of Fame for 2018.
+Simone may posthumously get her wish again, as she is among those being considered for induction into the Rock & Roll Hall of Fame for 2018 (Ed. note – Simone was inducted in 2018).
 Having inspired generations of activists and musicians—Elton John named a piano after her!—I would say it’s about time she was voted in.

 Throughout the 1960s and 1970s, Simone was a key figure in the civil rights movement, which used her recording of “To Be Young, Gifted and Black” as an unofficial anthem.
 Her renditions of “Four Women” and “My Way” also inspired the women’s movement.
 Despite being crowned “the high priestess of soul,” she preferred to be addressed as “Doctor Nina Simone,” as she was awarded honorary degrees from the University of Massachusetts-Amherst, and Malcolm X College.